sidhant007/sidhant007.github.io/_posts/2025-02-02-1-Way-Hashing-Applications-in-DeFi.md

 ---
 layout: post
-title: 1-way Hashing - Securing your BTC
+title: 1-way Hashing - Applications in DeFi
 tags:
   - technical
 ---

-_Trusting hardness of problems to keep your BTC safe_
+_Trusting hardness of problems to keep your crpto safe_

 It’s widely known that **1-way hash functions**, particularly **SHA-256**, are the cornerstone of modern cryptography.